 Let's face it — you know that if you install an exceptionally gorgeous showerhead and coordinating hardware in your small shower, the focus won't be on the lack of square footage.
 We love the brass collection that Erin Gates from Elements of Style selected for her beautiful bathroom makeover — the lustrous finish dazzles in the all-white space.
 The herringbone tile pattern doesn't hurt either.

 If you're lucky enough to have a bathroom with a large picture window (and the view is secluded or far away from nearby neighbors), don't let it go to waste — include it in your walk-in shower design.
 The steady stream of natural light will really brighten things up, making the outdoors feel like an extension of the overall design.
 Note the stunning mosaic wall tile.

 11. Install a bench.

-If privacy's not an issue, go with a completely open shower to maximize the space.
-You don't have to worry about squeegeeing, and the feeling of just walking straight into the shower after a long day at work or a grueling workout sesh.
+If privacy isn't an issue, go doorless with a completely open shower to maximize your space.
+You'll be surprised by how unbelievably liberating it is to just walk straight into the shower after a long day at work or a grueling workout sesh.
 Plus, it's one less thing you need to squeegee.

 13. Include built-in storage options.